jku-isse/ecco/adapter/text/README.md

 # ECCO Text Adapter

-Artifact plugin for ECCO that provides reader, writer and viewer for text files.
+Artifact adapter plugin for ECCO that provides reader, writer and viewer for text files.